or

 Portland residents fill a cooling center with a capacity of about 300 people at the Oregon Convention Center on June 27, 2021.

-In light of the current heat waves, a number of major cities, including New York City and Boston, have opened free cooling centers throughout the cities.
-It could be helpful to keep your municipality's list of cooling centers in your phone, especially if you are out and about a lot.
+During heat waves, it's common for cities to open free cooling centers.
+It could be helpful to look up your municipality's list of cooling centers, and keep that list in your phone, especially if you are out and about a lot.
 Also, when out on a walk, don't hesitate to step into air conditioned stores, such as supermarkets or drugstores, to cool down for a few minutes.

 Be conscious of those in vulnerable age groups or with medical conditions.